-Purple Pelican Gallery owner Esa Everroad is the featured artist in residence.
+Purple Pelican Gallery owner Esa Everroad is the artist in residence.
 She has spent virtually all her adult life practicing a variety of art forms.
 She began selling her drawings to classmates as early as Junior high school for candy money.
 She is largely self-taught and because of that, her work is always unique and unaffected.

 Esa's first job was as a studio model for a gallery in the Gaslight Square District of St. Louis, in 1969.
-She has been a fashion model, singer/songwriter, radio announcer, motivational speaker, interior decorator, graphic and web designer, fabric artist, seamstress, counselor, cook, life coach, mother, grandmother and recently a great-grandmother.
+She has been a fashion model, singer/songwriter, radio announcer, motivational speaker, interior decorator, graphic artist and web designer, fabric artist, seamstress, counselor, cook, life coach, mother, grandmother and recently a great-grandmother.

 "I find joy in letting my imagination go where it will as I paint.
 Each piece has a story and I don't know what it wants to say.
 That's where imagination comes in."
 Esa